 4. Thank You Notes: Write a thank you note with a beautiful quote and leave it on their desk.

 5. Team Outings: Free office outings and parties can be fun!
 It gives you an escape from the regular monotonous life by refreshing you completely.

-6. Applaud employees Birthdays and Work Anniversaries: Celebrating such days brings a smile to our faces.
+6. Applaud Employees Birthdays and Work Anniversaries: Celebrating such days brings a smile to our faces.
 How about celebrating in the offices?
 It will make this day even more special for an employee.

-7. Social Media Appreciation: Posting a picture of the employee on social media like Linkedin, Facebook, Instagram will boost the employee’s morale even better moving forward.
+7. Social Media Appreciation: Posting a picture of the employee on social media like Linkedin, Facebook, and Instagram will boost the employee’s morale even better moving forward.

-8. Performance-Based Recognition: Employee who has helped in some tasks like digital marketing, programming, volunteering in events deserves recognition.
+8. Performance-Based Recognition: Employee who has helped in some tasks like digital marketing, programming, and volunteering in events deserves recognition.
 It is helpful to make an employee feel a part of your company.